GM is at the beach this week, in his absence enjoy this rerun of his series on Georgetown architecture:

 The Neoclassical style was born at the 1893 Chicago’s World Columbian Exposition, where some of the greatest architects of the time gathered to design a grand city of monumental buildings based in the classical style.
 Since nearly 26 million people visited the “White City”, this new style had wide exposure and quickly became a dominant building style in the early 20th century.
 Downtown DC was basically rebuilt in the White City’s image.

 But for some reason it simply did not make much of a dent in Georgetown.
-There is just one Neoclassical building that GM could find, the Hurt Home across from Montrose Park:
+There is just one Neoclassical building that GM could find, the Hurt Home across from Montrose Park (update: the Volta Bureau is certainly Neo-Classical too):

 Up in the same neigborhood, you’ll find a row of French Eclectic homes at the corner of Q and 30th.
 They’re identifiable by their steeply pitched roofs and round towers.
 This style was popular from the 1910′s to the 1920′s: